eclipse-velocitas/velocitas-docs/content/en/docs/contribution-guidelines/_index.md

 - A pipeline run will be triggered on every PR merge.
 This run will trigger the hugo docs build
 - Hugo v0.98.0 extended is set up for the runner
-- Docsy theme is setup for beautification of static site
+- docsy theme is setup for beautification of static site
 - Then dependencies are installed for the theme
 - Static site is generated and stored in a folder &quot;public&quot;
 - The contents of public are committed to gh_pages branch which is exposed to host the GitHub pages